 The use of the term ‘Afro-pessimism’ is symptomatic of the historical ignorance of the Afro-pessimist™ (or what Greg Thomas has recently called Afro-pessimism 2.0), whose grasp of African history is about as solid as that of Hegel.

-Subscribe to Salvage from as little as £25 a year
+Subscribe for as little as £25 a year

 Félix Guattari is widely discussed among philosophers, particularly feminists and specialists in ecology and technology.
 But in the Anglophone world, political organisers tend to ignore him.
 In part this is due to academic paywalls and university strictures confining...